 Shoprite also rewards their customers for being more environmentally conscious.
 At the till, customers can opt for a 100% recyclable shopping bag for R3, and even get 50c off their purchase every time they reuse their bag.

-Today, they have stores all over South Africa in Cape Town, Johannesburg, Pretoria, Soweto, Port Elizabeth and Durban.
-Shoprite falls under the Groceries category along with other stores such as Bluff Meat Supply, Boxer, Cambridge Foods, Checkers, Food Lover's Market, KIT KAT Cash & Carry, KWIKSPAR, Makro, OK Foods and Oxford Freshmarket.
+Today, they have stores all over South Africa in Johannesburg, Durban, Cape Town, Port Elizabeth, Paarl and East London.
+Shoprite falls under the Groceries category along with other stores such as Pick n Pay, Checkers, Spar, Ultra Liquors, Food Lover's Market, Makro, Boxer, Cambridge Foods, Woolworths and KWIKSPAR.
 Their stores have different trading hours, but most are open from 9h00 to 18h00 (Monday to Thursday), 9h00 to 19h00 (Friday), 9h00 to 17h00 (Saturday), and 9h00 to 14h00 (Sunday).